 The OCA Director oversees the complaint process to ensure sound resolution and policy compliance, and identify needed systemic change.

-OCA maintains an updated statewide Model Protocol (f/k/a Child Abuse Protocol) to assist counties in develping their own local Protocols.
+OCA maintains an updated statewide Model Protocol (f/k/a Child Abuse Protocol) to assist Protocol Committees in develping or updating their local Protocols.

 Guardian ad Litem Training